Cricket Care and Feeding

 Feed and Feeding

-House crickets will eat most edible foods such as stale bread, poultry mash, cornmeal, powdered dog or
+House crickets will eat most edible foods such as stale bread, poultry mash, cornmeal, dry powdered dog or cat food,

 Feeding crickets correctly is important because they require a high protein diet to keep them healthy.